Symplectic/vivo-harvester-v2/elements-harvester/example-integrations/cron/README.md

   - HARVEST_ORIGIN=CRON
 This is present to set the "HARVEST_ORIGIN" environment variable and ensures that any harvest's run by cron are reported as such in the log of harvests run (e.g. as seen in the web interface if it is configured).

-Not all distributions support the abilty to set environment variables in this manner in a crontab.
-If your distibution does not you should prepend the command in every schedule line of your crontab with:
+Not all distributions support the ability to set environment variables in this manner in a crontab.
+If your distribution does not you should prepend the command in every schedule line of your crontab with:
   - export HARVEST_ORIGIN=CRON &&

 e.g.